veixq9/UfO/README.md

-i suggest looking into the following for online management of group discussions & chats: https://revolt.chat/ which is an open-source alternative to more widely known 'discord.app' https://gitter.im/
+i suggest looking into the following for online management of group discussions & chats: https://revolt.chat/ which is an open-source alternative to more widely known 'discord.app'

+'gitter', 'zulip', 'matrix', ... for public and private chatting, bulletins, announcements, ... https://gitter.im/